OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

  - Database Deployments
 ---

-Running SQL Server on a development machine is [key part in automating database deployments](https://octopus.com/blog/automated-database-deployments-iteration-zero#moving-to-dedicated-databases).
+Running SQL Server on a development machine is a [key part in automating database deployments](https://octopus.com/blog/automated-database-deployments-iteration-zero#moving-to-dedicated-databases).
 Typically, running SQL Server locally is accomplished by [installing SQL Server Developer edition](https://octopus.com/blog/automate-sql-server-install).
 The downside to doing that is the SQL Server Windows Service needs to run all the time, which consumes resources, the installer adds a bunch of extra applications, and the developer is responsible for upgrading it.

 Is it possible to get the best of both worlds?
-Run SQL Server locally, but only when it is needed and make it easy to upgrade?
-For quite some time, SQL Server has been a Docker image, which looks like it can solve those headaches.
+Run SQL Server locally, but only when it is needed, and make it easy to upgrade?
+For quite some time, SQL Server has been a Docker image, which looks like it can solve these headaches.
 The real question is, how hard is it to set up?
 In this article, I aim to answer that question and help you get SQL Server running in a Docker container.

 !toc

-## Windows Based Containers
+## Windows based containers

 I have been developing on Windows since I was in university.
-I know the core concepts of Linux, but I am no means an expert.
-Learning Linux AND learning Docker at the same time is quite a bit to bite off.
+I know the core concepts of Linux, but I am by no means an expert.
+Learning Linux AND learning Docker at the same time is quite a bit to take on.
 Docker provides the ability to run both Linux and Windows based containers.
-Microsoft provides a [Windows based container for SQL Server Developer Edition](https://hub.docker.com/r/microsoft/mssql-server-windows-developer).
-To make things easier to learn, I am going to be using that container for this article.
+Microsoft provides a [Windows based container for SQL Server Developer Edition](https://hub.docker.com/r/microsoft/mssql-server-windows-developer), so to make things easier to learn, I am going to use that container for this article.

-## Prep Work
+## Prep work

-This article will assume you have a passing familiarity with Docker.
+This article assumes you have a passing familiarity with Docker.
 If you are not familiar with the core concepts of Docker, I encourage you to read the [Docker overview page](https://docs.docker.com/engine/docker-overview/).

 My laptop is running Windows 10 professional.
 I will be using [Docker Desktop](https://docs.docker.com/docker-for-windows/), which is sometimes known as Docker for Windows.
 Some prep-work will be needed before I can jump in and start using Docker.

-### Enable CPU Virtualization
+### Enable CPU virtualization

 When it comes down to it, Docker is a virtualization host.
 Just like any other virtualization host, the CPU has to support virtualization, and that feature has to be enabled.
-Typically virtualization is enabled in the BIOS.
-Which means you'll have to do a Google search on how to enable it in your computer manufacturer's BIOS.
+Typically virtualization is enabled in the BIOS, which means you’ll have to search Google for how to enable it in your computer manufacturer’s BIOS.
 Intel calls their virtualization technology [Intel VT](https://www.intel.com/content/www/us/en/virtualization/virtualization-technology/intel-virtualization-technology.html), along with Intel VTx.
-AMD calls their virtualization technology [AMD V](https://www.amd.com/en/technologies/virtualization), sometimes you'll see it called VDI or SVM.
+AMD calls their virtualization technology [AMD V](https://www.amd.com/en/technologies/virtualization), sometimes you’ll see it called VDI or SVM.

 ### Installing Docker for Windows

-After the quick BIOS update, it is time to install Docker Desktop, which includes Docker Compose and the Docker CLI.
+After the quick BIOS update, it‘s time to install Docker Desktop, which includes Docker Compose and the Docker CLI.
 The whole process to install Docker for Windows is [nicely documented](https://docs.docker.com/docker-for-windows/install/).
-No need to repeat that.
+No need to repeat that here.

-One thing to note, if you don't have Hyper-V enabled, the installer will enable it for you.
+One thing to note, if you don’t have Hyper-V enabled, the installer will enable it for you.
 That will require a restart of the computer.

 As I stated earlier, I am going to be using Windows based containers.
 After Docker Desktop has been installed, I need to switch over to Windows containers.
 That is done by right-clicking on the Docker Desktop icon in the taskbar and selecting `Switch to Windows containers...`.

 ![](docker-desktop-switch-to-windows-containers.png)

-### Setting up Folders to Share with Docker Containers
+### Setting up folders to share with Docker containers

 By default, Docker treats all containers as stateless.
 Expect any changes made to the container, such as creating a database, to be destroyed.
 This problem can be solved by making use of volumes in Docker.
 I set up a folder on my hard drive, C:\Docker\Volumes, to store those volumes.

 ![](docker-shared-folders.png)

-It is important to note that if I were running these as Linux based containers, I would need to follow the steps listed in the [Docker documentation on sharing drives](https://docs.docker.com/docker-for-windows/#shared-drives).
+It’s important to note that if I were running these as Linux based containers, I‘d need to follow the steps listed in the [Docker documentation on sharing drives](https://docs.docker.com/docker-for-windows/#shared-drives).

-### Anti-Virus Configuration
+### Anti-Virus configuration

-One downside of running a Windows container (aside from the space overhead), is anti-virus software can and will block them from downloading.
+One downside of running a Windows container (aside from the space overhead), is that anti-virus software can and will block them from downloading.
 That blocking occurs because of how Docker stores images on the Windows file system.
 Essentially, another folder called Windows will appear in what appears to be a random location.
 When anti-virus scanners see that they freak out.
 Make sure you are using the latest version of your anti-virus of choice.
 Don't be surprised if you have to exclude `C:\ProgramData\Docker` from scanning.

 ![](extracted-docker-files-windows.png)

-## Configuring the SQL Server Developer Container
+## Configuring the SQL Server Developer container

-It's easy to get a container, even SQL Server, up and running.
-I want to be able to use this for actual development work.
-Which means I need to solve the following:
+It’s easy to get a container, even SQL Server, up and running.
+I want to use this for actual development work, which means I need to solve the following:

 1. Get the container up and running with no extra configuration.
 2. Connect to it via SSMS.